Hello Retro Gamers!

 What Makes It Different – Guess what?
 Yeah, that atrocious joystick

 What is different is the joystick.
-Instead of two buttons, there are eight buttons that allow you to access the various functions exclusive to the Mini.
+Instead of two buttons, there are eight that enable you to access the various functions exclusive to the Mini.
 When all is plugged in, you can satisfy your desire for nostalgia with its selection of games.
 You get 64 retro games for the price of admission.

 A Blast From the Past – Nostalgia is here to stay

 While anyone familiar with the original C64 will be pleased with the replica, the same cannot be said for the joystick.
-I did not love the joystick redesign, but I did not hate it either.
+I did not love the joystick redesign, but I did not dislike it either.
 It just does not have the same wow factor that the console does.

 Hitting You Right in the Feels – Kind of a bad taste in my mouth

-I am not a fan of the above controllers when it comes to retro gaming, but I have to admit that the * iNNEXT is cheap and works great.
+I am not a fan of the above mentioned controllers when it comes to retro gaming, but I have to admit that the * iNNEXT is cheap and works great.

 A Word About the Interface – pretty but not functional

 All of the games are presented in a row at the bottom of your screen and are easily selectable with the push of a button.
-The light blue pallet is attractive and the interface looks great when displayed on my big TV, even though Retro Gaming Ltd created their own front end for the C64 Mini.
+The light blue pallet is attractive and the interface looks great when displayed on my HD TV, even though Retro Gaming Ltd created their own front end for the C64 Mini.
 It captures the feel of the original system and looks beautifully nostalgic.

 Games Galore – an 8-bit symphony